Peltoche/ical-rs/README.md

 ## Overview

 There is several ways to use Ical depending on the level of parsing you want.
+Some new wrapper/formater could appeare in the next releases.

+#### Warning
+  The parsers (LineParser / IcalParser) only parse the content and set to uppercase the case-insensitive fields.
+No checks are made on the fields validity.

 ### IcalParser

-Parse the file into Ical components.
-Each component contains other sub-components or properties.
+Wrap the result of the LineParser into components.

+Each component can contains properties (ie: LineParsed) or sub-components.
-A property is juste an alias on LineParsed.

 Code:
 ```rust